zeyneddinoz/subMFL/README.md

-# subMFL
-subMFL: Compatible subModel Generation for Federated Learning in Device Heterogeneous Environment
+# subMFL: Compatible subModel Generation for Federated Learning in Device Heterogeneous Environment

 * This repository contains the Flower and PyTorch official implementation for the "subMFL: Compatible subModel Generation for Federated Learning in Device Heterogeneous Environment
 " paper.